muirglacier/saiive.live/docs/CFP/001_Release_CFP.md

-As you already know - we have released the first mobile wallet for DeFiChain under the name "[saiive.live](https://saiive.live)".
+As you already know - we have released the first mobile wallet for defichain under the name "[saiive.live](https://saiive.live)".

 Now we want to propose for a funding within the next round of voting.
 Here is our CFP.
 I hope that we have reached your expectations on the wallet and would love to develop it further with and for the community :)

 # Overview